COMPASS-DOE/sensor-data-pipeline/pipeline/docs/making-a-new-release.md

 rsync -av --chown=:compass-fme-data --perms --chmod=g+rx --exclude=".*" L1/ <user>@compass.pnl.gov:/compass/datasets/fme_data_release/sensor_data/Level1/v1-2/

 # Important note w.r.t.
 MacOS: we use the -chown option to ensure that
-# the correct group is associated with the uploaded files uploaded, but
+# the correct group is associated with the uploaded files, but by
-# by default MacOS comes with a VERY old (2.6.9, 2006) rsync that
+# default MacOS comes with an old (2.6.9, 2006) rsync that doesn't
-# doesn't support this.
-You can either do the 'chown' step subsequently
+# support this.
+You can either do the 'chown' step subsequently on the
-# on the COMPASS HPC, or use Homebrew (https://brew.sh) to install an
+# COMPASS HPC, or use Homebrew (https://brew.sh) to install an
 # up-to-date version of rsync.
 ```